-What is the Kinesthetic Learning style and HOW do you effectively teach a Kinesthetic learner?Kinesthetic learners or kids with “Body / Kinesthetic Intelligence,” are those who learn best from hands-on and active learning activities, are active learners.
+Kinesthetic Learning and Bodily Kinesthetic Intelligence are learning styles where kids learn best from full-body learning activities.
+They are active learners.
 They “prefer to manipulate objects, do physical experiments, and learn by trying,” (Mindtools, n.d.).

 “This intelligence is related to physical movement and the knowing/wisdom of the body.
 Including the brain’s motor cortex, which controls bodily motion.
 Body/kinesthetic intelligence is awakened through physical movement such as in various sports, dance, and physical exercises as well as by the expression of oneself through the body, such as inventing, drama, body language, and creative/interpretive dance,” (Learning Styles).

 Kinesthetic learners benefit from hands-on, manipulative activities, plays, moving around while memorizing, through re-enactments, art, dance, and other active learning channels.
-Maal says, “The Kinesthetic modality is the farthest from language,” and traditional teaching methods, therefore requires the most active, creative lesson planning.
+Maal says, “The Kinesthetic modality is the farthest from language.”
+Kinesthetic learning is also furthest from traditional teaching methods.
+Therefore teaching kinesthetic learners requires active, creative lesson planning.

 If your child likes Kinesthetic Learning and is a Bodily Kinesthetic learner, he may have been seen as ADHD in a traditional school setting.
 The need to move and actively learn can be difficult to address in an environment where everyone is required to sit quietly in their desk all day.
 Kinesthetic learners don’t learn well if they have to sit still and read or listen.

 Kids with Bodily Kinesthetic Intelligence learn well through activities such as historical re-enactments, doing hands on experiments, performing literature selections as plays, etc. Kinesthetic Learning requires you to find learning resources since most traditional teaching is auditory in nature.